braintree/card-validator/README.md

 ## Design decisions

-- The default maximum expiration year is 19 years from now. ([view in source](src/expiration-year.js))
+- The default maximum expiration year is 19 years from now.
 - `valid.expirationDate` will only return `month:` and `year:` as strings if the two are valid, otherwise they will be `null`.
 - Since non-US postal codes are alpha-numeric, the `postalCode` will allow non-number characters to be used in validation.